Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-The purpose of \S 5 is to discuss how to construct resolution of singularities (at the local level) in the monomial case.
-We refer the reader to \S 4.4 for the precise description of the monomial case.
+In the simplest terms, NO or YES ``tail part'' is what makes the difference between the monomial case in $\mathrm{char}(k) = 0$ and the one in $\mathrm{char}(k) = p > 0$. \end{subsection} \end{section} \begin{section}{Detailed discussion on the monomial case in dimension 3} The purpose of \S 5 is to discuss how to construct resolution of singularities (at the local level (cf. Remark 2)) in the monomial case.
+We refer the reader to \S 4.4 \fbox{SITUATION} for the precise description of the monomial case. \begin{subsection}{Case analysis according to the invariant ``$\tau$''} In \S 5.1, we analyze the situation according to the value of the invariant $\tau$.